 Downloading and Compiling the Code

 Below we explain how to download the code, as well as how to set up your environment to be able to compile and run the code once you have it.
-The code can be accessed in two ways: by zip file or through our CVS repository.
+The code can be downloaded using the archives below.
 You can download the entire library at once, or follow the instructions below to get only the pieces you need, which should center around one of the four main parts of PhysBAM - PhysBAM_Tools, PhysBAM_Geometry, PhysBAM_OpenGL, and PhysBAM_Ray_Tracing - as outlined here.

 PhysBAM_Tools